dmak/jaxb-xew-plugin/README.md

 * Parse arguments.
 * Find classes which are candidates for removal:
   1. The candidate class should not extend any other class (as the total number of properties will be more than 1)
-  2. The candidate class must have exactly one property.
+  2. The candidate class should have exactly one non-static property.
   3. This property should be a collection.
   4. This collection should have exactly one parametrisation type.
   5. This parametrisation type should not be `java.lang.Object` / `java.io.Serializable`.